mithi/robotics-blog/content/ideas.md

 ```
 1. Bossy: A custom general-purpose wireless controller
-    -  Build controller with I already have
+    -  Build controller with parts I already have

 2. Control Three custom robots with Bossy
     - Robot #1 Arm Tank - MeArm 1.0 (Open-source 4-axis manipulator) on top of a metal tank chassis